 Raw Man is the solo epithet of Romain Séo, who is also one-half of The Buffalo Bunch, a duo consisting of himself and Paul De Homem-Christo.
-With releases on both of Daft Punk’s personal labels, and remixes for the likes of Phoenix and Modjo, Romain has secured his place in the French Touch Hall of Fame, but since he hardly has any interviews online, I reached out with a request to chat, and we sat down to talk about his career highs and lows, and his current duo with his wife, Blanche, (pictured above).
+With releases on both of Daft Punk’s personal labels and remixes for the likes of Phoenix and Modjo, Romain has secured his place among the French Touch elite, but since he hardly has any online interviews, I reached out with a request to chat.
+We sat down to talk about his career highs and lows, and his current duo with his wife, Blanche (pictured above).

-– You started off playing guitars, but later transitioned into electronic music in the mid-90s.
-How did that transition happen?
+– You started off playing guitars but later transitioned into electronic music in the mid-90s.
+How did that happen?

 I was into hard rock as a teenager; drummers with ten-piece kits that played aggressively were the ones I liked the most (laughs).
-But the first time I heard electronic music was when the guys from Daft Punk played me their unreleased material in the mid-90s.
-I was making music at the time with Play Paul, the little brother of Guy-Manuel.
-At first, I thought their music was ridiculous.
-Why would you have the same kick on each beat for the whole track?
-But then I came to understand that the repetitive kick had a locomotive, trance-like effect that pushes you forward with the song, and it made complex beats unnecessary.
-When I later heard the distorted Juno 106 in “Rolling and Scratching “, I felt it was the perfect bridge between hard rock and house music; it was the kind of sound a guitar could make, except the Juno was fatter.
-Because of that experience, I was able to go back and rediscover the music I never listened to in my childhood, like disco and funk, which redefined my opinion about electronic music.
+The first time I heard electronic music was when the guys from Daft Punk played me their unreleased material in the mid-90s.
+At the time I was making music with Play Paul, the younger brother of Guy-Manuel.
+I thought their music was ridiculous at first – why would you have the same kick on each beat for the whole track?
+But then I came to understand that the repetitive kick had a trance-like effect that pushes you forward with the song, and it made complex beats unnecessary.
+When I later heard the distorted Juno 106 in “Rolling and Scratching “, I felt it was the perfect bridge between hard rock and house music because the sound reminded me of a guitar, except fatter.
+Due to that experience, I was able to go back and rediscover the music I never listened to in my childhood, like disco and funk, which redefined my opinion about electronic music.

 – So what led to you and Paul working together?

-We just thought it would be fun to work on something new together.
-The drum machine offered us so many sound possibilities, and this was the first time we were hands-on with our own productions.
-Previously, we had to rent time in a recording studio to do our rock recordings, and it wasn’t fun because we had an uncool sound engineer who would bark out things like, “Don’t touch that! “, “Don’t stand there! “, “Get ready for the cue! “, and we would get stressed because we could never afford much studio time.
+We just thought it would be fun to work on something together.
+The drum machine offered us so many possibilities, and it was the first time we were hands-on with our own productions.
+Previously we had to rent studio time to do our rock recordings and were stuck with an uncool sound engineer who’d bark out things like, “Don’t touch that! “, “Don’t stand there! “, “Get ready for the cue! “, and we’d get stressed because we could hardly afford to book more time.
 Making electronic music was different because we could work however we wanted with our computers, samplers and headphones.

 – When was the first time you met Paul?